lily-osp/Quargi/Readme.md

     - `test_arm.ino` : to test the robot Arm movement
     - `test_motor.ino` : to test the base/body of the robot
     - `test_body.ino` : to test the base + ultrasonic
-    - `test_sensors.ino` : to test the TCS34725 color sensor and the HC-SR04 ultrasonic distance sensor
+    - `test_sensors.ino` : to test the TCS34725 color sensor and the HC-SR04
+    - `test_full.ino` : to test the base + arm + ultrasonic
+    ultrasonic distance sensor

     here some simulation for it:
     - [test arm](https://wokwi.com/projects/408620451728441345)